Some estimates of intrinsic square functions on weighted Herz-type Hardy spaces: Abstract

 \section{Abstract}

-In this paper, by using the atomic decomposition theory of weighted Herz-type Hardy spaces, we will obtain some weighted weak type estimates for intrinsic square functions including the Lusin area function, Littlewood-Paley $g$-function and $g^*_\lambda$-function on these spaces.\\[2mm] \textit{MSC:} 42B25; 42B30\\[2mm] \textit{Keywords:} Intrinsic square function; weighted Herz-type Hardy spaces; weak weighted Herz spaces; $A_p$ weights; atomic decomposition
+In this paper, by using the atomic decomposition theory of weighted Herz-type Hardy spaces, we will obtain some strong type and weak type estimates for intrinsic square functions including the Lusin area function, Littlewood-Paley $\mathcal G$-function and $\mathcal G^*_\lambda$-function on these spaces.\\ MSC(2010): Primary: 42B25; Secondary: 42B30\\ Keywords: Intrinsic square functions; weighted Herz-type Hardy spaces; weighted Herz spaces; weighted weak Herz spaces; $A_p$ weights; atomic decomposition